astravant/digital-garden-jekyll/_notes/hip-hop-philosophy.md

 title: Hip-Hop Philosophy
 ---

-Advice from a culture that expresses authenticity, rebellion, and a constant challenge to the status quo.

 > “We can’t change the world until we change ourselves.” – Biggie Smalls

 > “Remember one thing Through every dark night, there’s a bright day after that.
 So no matter how hard it get, stick your chest out.
 Keep your head up, and handle it.” – Tupac